AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-launch-editor.md

 ![](images/editor-home-page-dropdown.png){width="350" align="left"}

+Alternatively, you can launch the Editor from the **Recent files** widget or **Collections** widget of [Adobe Experience Manager Guides Home page experience](./intro-home-page.md).

 As you have launched the Editor without selecting any file, a blank Editor screen is shown.
-You can also open a file for editing from Experience Manager **Repository** or your favorite **Collections**.
+You can open a file for editing from Experience Manager **Repository** or your **Collections**.

 ![](images/web-editor-launch-page.png){width="800" align="left"}

--  Select the Adobe Experience Manager logo, located at the top-left corner of the top header, to go back to the Experience Manager Navigation page.
+Select the Adobe Experience Manager logo, located at the top-left corner of the top header, to go back to the Experience Manager Navigation page.

 ## Adobe Experience Manager Assets UI